jerome-quintin/jerome-quintin.github.io/_pages/personal.md

 {% include gallery class="full" caption="Here are some pictures in various contexts." %}

 Let me end by mentioning that I quite like coffee.
 I was inspired by another physicist, who gave ratings to various coffee shops and put that on his website.
-I will take the liberty of writing a top-3 of my own of the best coffee shops in the different cities/neighbourhoods I have had the chance to live in for a proper amount of time (thus having a more global appreciation of the coffee scene).
+I will take the liberty of writing a top 3 of my own of the best coffee shops in the different cities/neighbourhoods I have had the chance to live in for a proper amount of time (thus having a more global appreciation of the coffee scene within that area):

+**Sherbrooke**
+1. Café Hubert St-Jean
+2. Kaapeh Espresso
+3. Brûlerie Faro

+**Montréal (principalement sur le Plateau et au centre-ville)**
+1. Dispatch Coffee (probably my second favourite ever!)
+2. Pikolo Espresso Bar
+3. Café Myriade

+**Rive-Sud de Montréal**
+1. N Latté (Longueuil)
+2. Café Pistache (St-Lambert)
+3. Saint Laurent Café (Boucherville)

+**Berlin (all neighbourhoods)**
+1. Five Elephant (Kreuzberg) -- probably my favourite ever!
+2. The Barn (Mitte)
+3. Bonanza Coffee (Prenzlauer Berg)

+**Berlin (only within Charlottenburg)**
+1. Giro Coffee Bar
+2. Reeham Coffee
+3. Impala Coffee

+**Toronto (somewhat restricted to a very narrow geographical area)**
+1. The Library Specialty Coffee
+2. Carbonic Coffee
+3. Thor Espresso Bar Queen West

+**Kitchener/Waterloo**
+upcoming...